erayzeki/KevinBaconNumber/README.md

 # Usage

 First, you need to give the name of the text file of the database.
-After that, program creates a graph with the information given and show how many actors exist at distances from 1 to 6.
+After that, the program creates a graph with the information given and shows how many actors exist at distances from 1 to 6.

 ![alt text](img/loading_database.PNG)